Menu

 The Feast of all Saint’s Mass.
 The children were a credit to the school and received a blessing from Father Stephens.
 Our class Saint is Saint Theresa, the children have been learning about her life and how she showed compassion to poor people and refugees.

-During Worship we have been practising to pray with the rosary for ‘One Million Praying the Rosary’.
+During Liturgy we have been practising to pray with the rosary for ‘One Million Praying the Rosary’.
 This special initiative unities children across the world in praying for peace.

 In computing we have been learning that technology follows instructions and creating our own robot to follow instructions.